rfussien/.vim/README.md

 	cd ~	# that's important to preced from your home git clone https://github.com/frenus/.vim.git
 	.vim/setup_vimrc.sh
+## Add your configuration
+If you wan't to add specific configuration, you can add that to ~/.my.vimrc which is suppose to be created during the installation.

 ## Included plugin's bundles
  * [vundle](https://github.com/marik/vundle) : Bundlemanager